ziap/ziap.github.io/content/blog/sin-approx/index.md

 need to test all floating-point representation of numbers between 0 and 1, which has `2^30` unique values.
 This is too big for me, so I'll just use the `2^23` values in the \[1, 2\] range, which is uniformly distributed and matches the range of the lookup table.
-For completeness I'll also subtract the range by 1 to get a subset of the \[0, 1\] range and test those too.
+For completeness, I'll also subtract the range by 1 to get a subset of the \[0, 1\] range and test those too.

 ```c
 float compute_error(float sin_impl(float)) {